 The band Boston is one of the icons of classic rock.
 There songs remain just as popular today as when they were first released and appear in commercials, movies, television shows and much more.
-Their hit song, “More Than a Feeling” can be seen here in a commercial for the Yoplait Yogurt.
+Their hit song, “More Than a Feeling” can be seen here in the trailer for the Disney/Pixar movie, INSIDE OUT.

 The life of the legendary singer, songwriter, actor, activist and global leader, Harry Belafonte is featured in this full length documentary film entitled, “Sing Your Song”.